08 Apr 5 Great Yoga Poses to Build Core Strength

 - Three Legged Downward Dog: A variation of one of yoga’s most beloved poses, start in downward dog lifting one leg at a time as high as you can.
 Feel the core engage during this pose.
 To make things a little more challenging, try to keep your heel planted firmly on the mat while you stretch to really feel your core and pelvis open up.

 Come join us for a class at Hot Yoga Largo and learn more great moves for building core strength.
-We offer classes and workshops for beginner through advanced students.
+We offer classes and workshops for beginners through advanced students.